A 'components not pages' approach to content creation

 It occurred to us that trading status should be the main pivot for which country showed what content.

 Other content designers in the team were working with policy in DIT and other departments to prep guidance on various aspects of no-deal Brexit.
 Things like export of controlled goods, testing and certification and selling services abroad.

 The country guides could be a path in to all this content, a signposting page.

 I worked with each content designer to design a content component to house their signposting content.
 They worked with their policy people to pour in the words.
 We placed [COUNTRY] name slots in copy for us to fill in later as we assembled pages.

 I content designed with the Trade Policy Group, pair writing the trade and tariffs components for our 11 trading status buckets.

 In all we had 28 boilerplate content components and variants, with those [COUNTRY] slots.

 I turned that spreadsheet into a matrix showing which county got which components - our blueprint for building each page.

 My aim was to draft and sign off each component before we built any pages.
 Better to tweak one thing than when it had proliferated 127 times.
 I walked the Department for Existing the EU and Strategic Communications through the approach.

-Together with the content operations guru I looked at the using Adobe RoboHelp.
-I reckoned it didn’t offer much of an advantage over putting pages together manually using the matrix.
+I looked at using Adobe RoboHelp to automate content production, but reckoned it didn’t offer much of an advantage over putting pages together manually using the matrix.